-Whizdom Club launches Whiz Cafe to inspire collaboration
+Whizdom Club Launches Whiz Cafe to Inspire Collaboration

 Whizdom Club, an inspiration hub by MQDC India, today launched its first food venture, Whiz Cafe, at the heart of GK-2.
+The cafe is a part of the Whizdom Club co-working space and offers an exciting gourmet menu, curated by internationally renowned Culinary Chef Ashay Dhopatkar and acclaimed Pastry Chef Neha Lakhani.

-New Delhi [India], Feb 22 (ANI/NewsVoir): Whizdom Club, an inspiration hub by MQDC India, today launched its first food venture, Whiz Cafe, at the heart of GK-2.
-The cafe is a part of the Whizdom Club co-working space and offers an exciting gourmet menu, curated by internationally renowned culinary chef Ashay Dhopatkar and acclaimed pastry chef Neha Lakhani.
+The launch brunch attracted people from across industries and interests – media professionals, gourmets, glitterati, bloggers, as well as members of Whizdom Club.
+The guests savored a range of dishes and beverages from the cafe's exciting menu.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)